-Description of Your Relationship with Tufts Medical Center and/or Tufts Children's Hospital:
+Description of Your Relationship with Tufts Medical Center and/or Tufts Medical Center:

-What advice would you offer patients and/or their families who are receiving care at Tufts Medical Center (or Tufts Children's Hospital) to make their stay easier/most comfortable:
+What advice would you offer patients and/or their families who are receiving care at Tufts Medical Center (or Tufts Medical Center) to make their stay easier/most comfortable:

 Take care of yourself first.
 This is the the best advice that was given to my husband and I was when we had to leave our son overnight in the PICU after his first open heart surgery.
 The nurses told us that they are the best babysitters in the world and we need our sleep so when he is ready to go home we are rested, healthy and ready for the challenges that going home would bring.
 Your patient will need you to be healthy and strong when they go home from the hospital.
 Also, ask every question that you can, even the uncomfortable ones.
 Your medical team is the experts in your healthcare journey.